piedoom/doomy.org/content/creating-an-audio-plugin-with-rust-vst.md

 fn process(&mut self, buffer: &mut AudioBuffer<f32>) {

-  // We loop through all buffers.
-We specified that we will have
-  // 2 inputs, and we'll have 2 outputs.  `buffer.zip()` makes sure
-  // we loop through everything. for (input_buffer, output_buffer) in buffer.zip() {
+    // `buffer.split()` gives us a tuple containing the
+    // input and output buffers.
+We only care about the
+    // output, so we can ignore the input by using `_`. let (_, output_buffer) = buffer.split();

-    // Now, we loop through each individual sample in each buffer.
+    // Now, we want to loop over our output channels.
+This
-    // We use an underscore `_` for the first value in our tuple, as
-    // it will contain input samples (which don't exist).
-The underscore
-    // lets us use our conventional `zip` method while still showing we
+    // includes our left and right channels (or more, if you
+    // are working with surround sound).
-    // don't want to use the variable. for (_, output_sample) in input_buffer.iter().zip(output_buffer) {
+    for output_channel in output_buffer.into_iter() {

-        // Finally, we change the value of each individual sample.
+        // Let's iterate over every sample in our channel. for output_sample in output_channel {
+            // For every sample, we want to add a random value from
+            // -1.0 to 1.0.
             *output_sample = 0f32;
         }
     }
 }

 // ...